 About Gary Cook RI SGFA Arborealist

 Gary lives and works in Dorset.
-He is an elected member of both the Royal Institute of Painters in Water Colours (RI), where he has been awarded The Frank Herring Easel Prize for an outstanding work, and of the Society of Graphic Fine Art (SGFA) where he has twice been awarded 'Best in Show' at their annual exhibitions.
-He is an associate member of The Arborealists.
+He is an elected member of the Royal Institute of Painters in Water Colours (RI), where he has been awarded The Frank Herring Easel Prize for an outstanding work, the Society of Graphic Fine Art (SGFA) where he has twice been awarded 'Best in Show' at their annual exhibitions and an elected member of The Arborealists.
 He writes regularly for Resurgence & Ecologist magazine and the Dorset Magazine.
 He sits on the councils of the RI and SGFA.

 He graduated from Bournemouth in 1987 and was made a fellow of the university in 1999.
 He is an environmental painter who explores our complicated relationship with and often detrimental impact on nature.
 The combination of naturalistic painting and narrative script that characterise his watercolours are a direct result of his background in the newspaper industry where he was an associate editor and the senior artist for The Sunday Times for 26 years, winning many international awards for his illustrations.